broadinstitute/scp-ingest-pipeline/schema/README.md

 Notes:
 * Tests in test_validate_metadata.py use current metadata convention (except for invalid metadata convention test)

-* Specifically test_bigquery_json_content is expected to fail with the metadata convention is updated.
+* Specifically test_bigquery_json_content is expected to fail when the metadata convention is updated.
 The reference file, bq_test.json, must be updated (replace existing file with the generated addedfeed000000000000000.json file)
 ```
 python validate_metadata.py --bq-json <path to metadata file>
 ```